-Note: these command assumes that you are in the home directory (if you run pwd the output shoud be /home/netlab).
+NOTE: these command assumes that you are in the home directory (if you run pwd the output should be /home/netlab).
 If you are not, run the command cd, and the run the command above.

 - 2. Run sh Desktop/lab1/routes.sh in the Mininet command-line.
 This script will install the needed flow tables in s1, s2, and s3 to provide a bidirectional route on the H1-S1-S2-S3-H2 path. - 3.
-Check the rules installed in the mentioned switches and report here:
+Check the rules installed in the mentioned switches and report the rules below:

-- 4. Open an xterminal for h1 and run ping -i 0.1 10.0.0.2.
+4. Open a xterminal for h1 and run ping -i 0.1 10.0.0.2.
 Whenever you stop ping, you will get statistics about the number of lost packets (if any).
 What is doing the option -i?
-Do you experience any losses? - 5.
-Now, run ping again and in real-time (i.e., when the ICMP traffic flows) install the required flow rules such that the ICMP traffic flow is redirected to the H1-S1-S4-S3-H2 path. - 6.
-Check the rules installed in the mentioned switches and report here:
+Do you experience any losses?

+- 5. Now, run ping again and in real-time (i.e., when the ICMP traffic flows) install the required flow rules such that the ICMP traffic flow is redirected to the ${\tt H1-S1-S4-S3-H2}$ path. - 6.
+Check the rules installed in the mentioned switches and report them below:

 7. Did you experience any loss when the route was changed?
-Report the number of lost packets (if any) and explain whether losses are permanent or only temporary.
+Report the number of lost